 Even though wearing a face mask doesn't create the best condition for our skin, it doesn't give us an excuse to neglect our social responsibility by ditching our masks.
 Think of it this way, if you get maskne, a trip to the drug store or dermatologist can help you fix the problem.
 However, if you end up with coronavirus, maskne will be the least of your worries.
 That being said, here are some tips that can help you to tackle maskne:

-Whether you’re wearing a freshly laundered fabric mask or an out-of-the-box disposable one, it is important to wear a mask that is clean.
+Whether you're wearing a freshly laundered fabric mask or an out-of-the-box disposable one, it is important to wear a clean mask.

 Hydrate your skin

 Keep your skin moisturised as it tends to get irritated and dry under the mask.
 Although it can seem counterintuitive to apply moisturiser for those with oily, acne-prone skin, it doesn't mean you can skip this step altogether.
 By not wearing one, your skin gets dehydrated, and as a consequence, it overproduces sebum that triggers maskne.
 So, applying a lightweight, oil-free and non-comedogenic moisturiser will keep excess oil at bay.

 As we all know, makeup may contribute to causing clogged pores even when we're not wearing a mask.
 Now, add a mask to the equation, and it can get out of hand.
 A tinted moisturiser may be a good solution for those with maskne who need to wear makeup.
 It's like killing two birds with one stone as it boosts hydration while covers blemishes and imperfections as well.

 Deep cleanse twice a week to clear blocked pores

 Add a clay mask to your skincare regime twice a week can be great for clearing out the pores of all debris and preventing acne.